nginx/unit-docs/source/configuration.rst

       - Maximum number of application processes that Unit will maintain (busy and idle).

-        The default value is 1.
+        The default is 1.

     * - :samp:`spare`
-      - Minimum number of idle processes that Unit tries to reserve for an app.
-        When the app is started, :samp:`spare` idle processes are launched;
-        Unit assigns incoming requests to existing idle processes, forking new idles to maintain the :samp:`spare` level if :samp:`max` allows.
-As processes complete requests and turn idle, Unit terminates extra ones after :samp:`idle_timeout`.
+      - Minimum number of idle processes that Unit tries to maintain for an app.
+When the app is started, :samp:`spare` idles are launched; Unit passes new requests to existing idles, forking new idles to uphold the :samp:`spare` level if :samp:`max` allows.
+When busy processes complete their work and turn idle again, Unit terminates extra idles after :samp:`idle_timeout`.

     * - :samp:`idle_timeout`
-      - Time in seconds that Unit waits before terminating an idle process which exceeds :samp:`spare`.
+      - Time in seconds that Unit waits before terminating an idle process that exceeds :samp:`spare`.

 If :samp:`processes` is omitted entirely, Unit creates 1 static process.
 If an empty object is provided: :samp:`"processes": {}`, dynamic behavior with